pradnyakinge/AparatmentAdda/README.md

 # AparatmentAdda

-This is a project based on Java, Springboot, Hibernate and JPA...
+This is a project based on Java, Springboot, Hibernate and JPA.